 “The highest point was winning Jewellery Designer Of The Year in the Irish Fashion Innovation Awards.
 Being chosen from your peers gives a great sense of affirmation.
 The lowest point was losing my Mam to cancer 3 years ago.
 She was my biggest fan.”

 “If I wasn't a jewellery designer I would still be doing something creative.
-Before deciding to make jewelry, I was chef in Ireland's only 4 star Castle Hotel.
+Before deciding to make jewellery, I was chef in Ireland's only 4 star Castle Hotel.
 I was being groomed for the top position but in the end I followed my heart and chose metal.”

 What music do you have playing whilst you work?